Force multiplication: Doctrinal changes

 Another version of "swarming" is evident in air-to-ground attack formations in which the attack aircraft do not approach from one direction, at one time, or at the same altitude, but schedule the attacks so each one requires a Boyd-style OODA iteration to deal with a new threat.
 Replacement training units (RTU) were "finishing schools" for pilots that needed to know not just the school solution, but the actual tactics being used in Vietnam.
 Referring to close air support, "In the RTU, new pilots learned the rules of the road for working with a forward air controller (FAC).
 The hardest part was finding the small aircraft as it circled over the target area.
 The fast-moving fighters used directional finding/steering equipment to get close enough to the slow, low FAC until someone in the flight could get an eyeball on him—a tally-ho.
 Once the FAC was in sight, he would give the fighters a target briefing—type of target, elevation, attack heading, location of friendlies, enemy defensive fire, best egress heading if hit by enemy fire, and other pertinent data.
 Usually the fighters would set up a circle, called a wheel or "wagon wheel", over the FAC, and wait for him to mark the target.
 Once the target was marked, the flight leader would attack first.

 Psychology

 Napoleon is well known for his comment "The moral is to the physical as three to one."
 Former United States Secretary of State and Chairman of the Joint Chiefs of Staff Colin Powell has said: "Perpetual optimism is a force multiplier."
 Morale, training, and ethos have long been known to result in disproportionate effects on the battlefield.

 Psychological warfare can target the morale, politics, and values of enemy soldiers and their supporters to effectively neutralize them in a conflict.

+Protecting local cultural heritage sites and investing in the relationships between local civilians and military forces can be seen as force multipliers leading to benefits in meeting or sustaining military objectives.

 Technology

-Ranged weapons that hit their target can be far more effective than those that miss.
+Ranged weapons that hit their target are more effective than those that miss.
 That is why rifled muskets for infantry and rangefinders for artillery became commonplace in the 19th century.

 Two new weapons of World War I, barbed wire and the machine gun, multiplied defensive forces, leading to the stalemate of trench warfare.